Click for homepage

 1951-1968

-Among the signatures, some of which are visible in the image above, are several famous names, such as Hugh Alexander, Shaun Wylie, Leslie Yoxall, Alan Rogers and H.C.
-Ricketts, all of which had worked at Bletchley Park during WWII.
-Due to their shared background, this suggests that they worked for a department within GCHQ that formed a bridge between WWII and Cold War cryptanalysis.
-Also on this page is Denis V. Mardle, who was a key mathematician at GCHQ.
+Among the signatures, some of which are visible in the image above, are several famous names, such as Hugh Alexander [4], Shaun Wylie [5], Leslie Yoxall [6], Alan Rogers and H.C.
+Ricketts, all of whom had worked at Bletchley Park during WWII.
+Their shared background suggests that they worked for a department within GCHQ that formed a bridge between WWII and Cold War cryptanalysis.
+Also on this page is Denis V. Mardle, who became a key mathematician at GCHQ.

 The authenticity of the signatures in the book has been confirmed by a former GCHQ employee [2].
-A similar farwell book is on public display in the GCHQ corner at Bletchley Park [3].
+A similar farwell book is on public display in the GCHQ exhibition at Bletchley Park [3].

 The overall condition of the book is very good, especially considering its age.
 There are various stains on the front and rear cover, resulting from spilled liquid, e.g. by putting a wet glass on top of it.
 The liquid has caused the otherwise bright red die, to appear washed out in some areas.
 The quality of the individual pages is excellent and no fading of the signatures is visible.